 Likewise as Uncle Ernie's, I've only been to Elodia's once and several years ago.
 I had a burger and once more, it was no Ferryboat Inn burger.

-Elodia's has somwehat of a loyal following but I'm sticking with my faves for now!
-Penelope Cruz was even photographed lazing on their beach chairs during the off-season.
+Many say they have a killer rum punch, though!
+And Penelope Cruz was even photographed lazing on their beach chairs during the off-season.

 The next area on the beach is Malakh Day Spa.
 I visited Malakh once for a massage and it was an incredibly relaxing and reviving one.
 Malakh sits right on the beach.
 Malakh's special bonus?
 You are so close to the sea, you can really relax to the soothing sounds of the surf.

 Heading east beyond Elodia's, I start getting close to my favorite part of Shoal Bay!
 I call it "the bend", it only seems natural.
 The bend also ranks as one of my favorite spots on all of Anguilla and there are so many incredible spots on this amazing island!

 This area is a 90 degree curve that comes right to a special point in the beach and the transition between what is reference as Lower Shoal Bay to Upper Shoal Bay.
 You don't see many beaches shaped like Shoal Bay.
 The bend is an area that is so open.
 You can see back to Lower Shoal Bay, out to sea, over toward Island Harbour and Scrub Island, and around to Upper Shoal Bay and the Sea Rocks area.
 What a vista!
 (Take a look in the video above.)

 This is a great time to stop, take a deep breath, and fill your eyes with the invigorating scenery.